Valocai/Habitats-/README.md

 # Step 1: Create a World with Multiverse
 Before installing IridiumSkyblock, create a world with Multiverse and name it IridiumSkyblock.
 You can use any world generator that supports Multiverse, such as TerraformGenerator.
 Example command:
-/mv create IridiumSkyblock normal -g TerraformGenerator
+/mv create IridiumSkyblock normal -g TerraformGenerator, it can also work without any generators.
+Example /mv create IridiumSkyblock normal

 # Step 2: Install and Modify the Plugin.yml File
 Install the IridiumSkyblock .jar file and make a few small changes to the plugin.yml file inside the jar using a tool like WinRAR.
 Modify the file to include the following soft dependencies: